®

 hand crafted established 2005

-Bob’s Lavender Bitters are, as expected, floral, aromatic, and slightly herbal: perfect for adding an extra layer of complexity to cocktails and food recipes.
+Bob’s Lavender Bitters is, as expected, floral, aromatic, and gently herbal - ideal for adding an extra layer of complexity to cocktails and culinary creations.

-Bob’s Lavender Bitters impart fragrance whilst adding sophistication to cocktails and mocktails as well as many culinary treats.
+Imparting fragrance and flavour, Bob’s Lavender Bitters bring sophistication to cocktails and mocktails as well as many culinary treats.

-The scientific name for English Lavender is Lavandula Angustifolia, and it is a genus of the mint family.
-It is an instantly recognisable herb known for its beautiful purple flowers, calming scent and versatile uses.
+Known scientifically as Lavandula angustifolia, English lavender belongs to the mint family.
+It is an instantly recognisable herb, celebrated for its beautiful purple flowers, calming scent and versatile uses.

-The prominent and unique flavour of lavender together with the rosemary wood and citrus notes of Bob’s Lavender Bitters bring a floral freshness to Champagne, gin-based cocktails would gain an aromatic edge and summer variations can be created in a Lavender Bees Knees or a (Moscow) Garden Mule.
+The distinctive flavour of lavender, combined with the rosemary wood and citrus notes of Bob’s Lavender Bitters introduces a fresh floral lift to Champagne.
+Gin based cocktails acquire a more aromatic, polished edge while summer classics find new expression in a Lavender Bee’s Knees or a (Moscow) Garden Mule.

-Lavender bitters inspire mocktails with subtle aromatic depth being added to a Homemade Lavender Lemonade, an iced tea or a Rhubarb Lavender Spritz.
+For alcohol free serves, lavender bitters introduce subtle aromatic depth to Homemade Lavender Lemonade, iced tea or a Rhubarb Lavender Spritz.

-Bob’s Lavender Bitters heightens buttercream, is delicious baked into shortbread and adds an enticing touch to salad dressings.
-A “drizzle cake” is enriched with floral notes while the essence of summer is intensified by its addition to Strawberry Hibiscus Syrup.
-In a similar way, floral flair is a welcome enhancement to a Lemon Syllabub.
+Bob’s Lavender Bitters enriches buttercream, bakes beautifully into shortbread and adds a refined touch to salad dressings.
+Drizzle cakes become infused with gentle floral notes while the essence of summer is intensified by its addition to Strawberry Hibiscus Syrup.
+Similarly, a Lemon Syllabub gains a delicate floral charm.

 Create by Stefano Cossio - Finalist of the UKBG National Final 2009